 The Most Instagrammable Colourful Gems

-Neal’s Yard is a little alley in Covent Garden with colourful store front, lots of foliage, and a bunch of stores and cafés to amuse yourself for an afternoon.
+Neal’s Yard is a little alley in Covent Garden with colourful storefronts, lots of foliage, and a bunch of stores and cafés to amuse yourself for an afternoon.
 And yes, Neal’s Yard Remedies did begin here (in 1981!).
+One of the most aesthetic places in London?
+I think so!

 Notting Hill, most notably Portobello Road, is a great spot for photographing colourful terraces.
 Aren’t they so cute?!